rchakode/realopinsight/doc/sphinx/source/gettingtstarted/tutorial-nagios.rst

 This tutorial shows how to use RealOpIinsight with Nagios and its devived systems.

 `
-`_Prerequisites
+Prerequisites
 ---------------

 Here we assumes that:

-+ You have read and understood the `concepts and the architecture`_ of RealOpInsight.
++ You have read and understood the basic concepts of RealOpInsight.
+  If not, read the corresponding guide.
-+ The `Daemon Service for Nagios`_ and RealOpInsight are installed and ready to use.
++ :doc:`ngrt4nd <../adminguide/installing-ngrt4nd>` and RealOpInsight
+  are installed and ready to use.
 To simplify the tutorial, all these components can be installed on the same machine.